ADIM Conference 2019

 Alexander and Fry represented ELab in November 2017, when they submitted an extended abstract and presentation request, subsequently accepted to the Design4Health conference at Swinburne in Melbourne, Australia on December 4-7, 2017.
 The two presented a deck at the conference and the findings presented, titled “Strategic Design and the Future of Work-and-Wellness,” has been submitted in January 2018 for the Taylor and Francis Journal Design for Health – a rigorous double-blind peer reviewed journal.
 The submission is comprised of a 47-page paper that includes 5 case studies and data from 5 companies out of the ELab.

-LINK TO THE DOCUMENTS:
+LINK TO THE DOCUMENT:

 21st Century Academic Forum Conference